alonitac/KubernetesForDevelopers25/tutorials/k8s_core_workloads.md

 In the above output we can see a detailed description of the pod.
 Reviewing all the presented information can be overwhelmed, but here are a few important notes:

-- In you don't specify in which **namespace** to create the Pod object, the `default` namespace is used.
+- If you don't specify in which **namespace** to create the Pod object, the `default` namespace is used.
 - Each Pod is assigned a unique IP address.
 - Pod **events** can help you debug your pod state.